 My kudos to Deepika Padukone( famous Bollywood actress), for coming out of the ‘closet ‘and going public with her illness.
 I am no fan of her acting prowess, but I admire her guts; believe me it’s not easy and hats off to her for venting her heart out openly.
 Yes, many skeptics must be thinking it is all a publicity stunt and someone like Deepika who has everything going for her cannot be depressed!
 But hey you ignoramuses, depression can affect anyone.
 It doesn’t discriminate between the rich and the poor.
 And yes, she has got over it coz her mom understood her and she got timely medical help.
 She is just trying to raise consciousness about an issue of which many of us are clueless and I wish I could join her in this campaign.
 Even if it helps a couple of people, am sure it would be worth it, Deepika!
 This will inspire more people to come out and seek the help they need and deserve.

 Our culture gives much importance to will power and mental toughness (especially in men, who are not allowed to shed a tear) and is quick to label anyone who falls back as a spineless whiner.
 But people who have clinical depression are not sluggish or simply feeling sorry for themselves.
-Depression cannot be “willed” away.
-It is an illness, related to changes in the brain.
-Like other illnesses, it usually improves with appropriate treatment.
+Depression cannot be wished away.
+It is an illness, like we have fever that affects our body it is related to changes in the brain.
+Like other illnesses it should be treated as well and it improves with proper treatment.
 Depression, unfortunately, is not taken seriously because it is not considered a serious condition, due to lack of awareness.
 Depression is real and it can ruin one’s life and even worse…kill.

 What is depression and how does a person feel?